 France on a plateau… Nothing less!
 Cyclists in love with the cheese heritage of our regions will be delighted.
 The Bike and Cheese guide, La France sur un plateau is finally out.

 Anear the wine tourism guide, the vegan guide, or the whiskey guide, Le Petit Futé is publishing this year for the first time a Bike and Cheese guide.
 This guide will satisfy all those who, after the effort, find comfort in the little cheese wonders that our regions have in store for us.
-Bike & Cheese is more than 1 cheese sites spread over 87 routes in the heart of 45 labeled departments.
+Bike & Cheese it is more than 1 cheese sites spread over 87 routes in the heart of 45 labeled departments.
 72 meters of cumulative elevation gain and 000 km of roads to explore!

-This concept combining sporting leisure activities and gourmet pleasures was born from the partnership between the Assembly of French Departments, the National Interprofessional Center for the Dairy Economy, Tourism DNA et Cycling & Territories.
+This concept combining sporting leisure activities and gourmet pleasures was born from the partnership between the Assembly of French Departments, National Interprofessional Center for the Dairy Economy, Tourism DNA et Cycling & Territories.

 "What could be better than cycling and cheese to represent all the diversity of French heritage and know-how in the departments?" "